moorepants/learn-multibody-dynamics/lagrange.rst

 A large part of Kane's method of deriving the equations of motions for a system is involved with finding the generalized inertial forces.

-As an alternative, the following equation also get the generalized inertial forces of a system, now by starting from the `kinetic energy TODO`_ :math:`T(\dot{\bar{q}}, \bar{q})` expressed as function of the generalized coordinates :math:`\bar{q}`, and their time derivatives.
+As an alternative, the following equation also calculates the generalized inertial forces of a system, now by starting from the `kinetic energy TODO`_ :math:`T(\dot{\bar{q}}, \bar{q})` expressed as function of the generalized coordinates :math:`\bar{q}`, and their time derivatives.